paclearner/json-schema-defined-mapper/README.md

 # json-schema-defined-mapper

 This module creates a mapper function using [JMESPath](http://jmespath.org) to convert an object to a JSON the schema defines.
-You can write a JMESPath expression in the `description` to extract the defined data against the input data.
+You can write a JMESPath expression in `description` to extract the defined data against the input data.
-A JMESPath expression can be describe in [Extended Markdown's](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks) code block syntax with th prefix "`query:`".
+[Code blocks](https://www.markdownguide.org/basic-syntax/#code) in [Markdown](https://daringfireball.net/projects/markdown/) with th prefix "`query:`" allow you to define the JMESPath expression in `description`.
-The body of the expression must be enclosed a single backtick (\`) or three backticks (\`\`\`).
+Thus, the body of the expression must be wrapped with backtick quotes (\`).

 The JSON schema example: